hrokr/International-Maritime-Piracy/README.md

     - STOWAWAYS, Tuna boat, Attackers, HAPPY LADY
     - Poachers?!?!

 This is odd because everyone uses the definitions of [piracy as defined by the United Nations Convention on the Law of the Sea (UNCLOS)](https://www.un.org/Depts/los/piracy/piracy.htm) including NGA and the Office of Naval Intelligence (ONI).
-These definitions are in the annex of every [Worldwide Threat to Shipping](https://www.oni.navy.mil/ONI-Reports/Shipping-Threat-Reports/Worldwide-Threat-to-Shipping/) report published by ONI
+These definitions are in the annex of every [Worldwide Threat to Shipping](https://www.oni.navy.mil/ONI-Reports/Shipping-Threat-Reports/Worldwide-Threat-to-Shipping/) report published by ONI.
 <blockquote>

  * Attempted Boarding – Close approach or hull-to-hull contact with report that boarding paraphernalia were employed or visible in the approaching boat.